eiccodesign/eic_geometry/README.md

 # EIC geometry for eiccodesign

 ## Installation instructions
+Note all these installation instructions are carried out automatically in scripts in generate_data.

 Create a directory and install the EIC container there ([installation instructions](https://github.com/eic/eic-shell)).
 This also sets up a `local` directory where we will install our simulations.
 Enter the container using `./eic-shell`.